 The subtitle of the Guide (viewable in the Userlane Dashboard)

 The text of the button of the primary link

 The text of the button of the secondary link

 The body text of the document

 Now that we know which content types can be found through the Userlane Search, let's talk about how Search structures the results.

 The Userlane Search ensures that only accessible content is shown in the search results.
 What do we mean by accessible content?
 Keep reading:

-Only show tutorials in the language of the user or with a fallback language
+Only show Guides in the language of the user or with a fallback language

-Documents searched through an integration with Confluence are accessible based on the permission settings for the connected instance.
-See Integrations with Confluence to learn more.
+Documents searched through an integration with a knowledge base are accessible based on the permission settings for the connected instance.

 Userlane Search ranks according to Term Frequency / Inverse Document Frequency